Genusbiz/docs/developers/defining-the-application-model/agents.md

 1. [Open Genus Studio](genus-studio-basics/how-to-open-genus-studio.md).
 2. In the **Directory** tree, expand the **Agents** folder, and then click the **Execution Monitor** folder.
-3. In the list of Agents, right-click the Agent to schedule, and click **Schedule**<span style="FONT-WEIGHT: normal">.
+3. In the list of Agents, right-click the Agent to schedule, and click **Schedule**.
 4. In the **Schedule Type** list, select the type of schedule.
 You can choose between a daily, weekly or monthly schedule, or if the Agent should be run only once.
 5. In the **Start Time** box, enter the time to run the Agent.